 Can you believe it?
 The year following the largest disruption of our lifetime is just half over, and the resurgence we’ve seen in the City has been nothing short of phenomenal.
 Not to mention a huge relief.
 The one thing it’s not?
-A surprise.
+A surprise, in the least bit.
 Perseverance is the standard operating procedure for New Yorkers, and the recovery following the pandemic is ultimately no different.
 What is a surprise is the speed at which we’re seeing New York City bounce back.

 Week over week throughout June, Manhattan showed strong investment sales with record-setting transaction counts across all property types and boroughs.
 Prices are consistently up when it comes to Brooklyn luxury homes, where the median list price for high-end homes that entered into contract during the last week of June hit an incredible $3.3 million.
 Brooklyn isn’t the only place seeing record highs, either.
 In June, the title of TriBeCa’s highest asking price went to 67 Vestry Street when the four-bedroom penthouse was listed at $22.5 million.

 While New York’s statewide eviction protections which remain in place through August, rent collection has also been stronger than expected, according to The Real Deal.
 In May, 94.6 percent of renters made payments.
 That’s just two percent less than we saw in May of 2019.